ncagle/DNS-over-HTTPS/HSTS.md

 We introduce an in-memory cache for HSTS hosts, so that subsequent HTTP-only requests to a host name present in the cache will get internally "redirected" to the HTTPS version.

 There needs to be an option to opt out when working with wrongly configured systems.
+Or possibly an opt in to remain true to the spirit of curl only doing the basics until told otherwise.

 ## On-disk cache